Des-Tpt/Des-Tpt/README.md

 ---

 ## 📜 Ongoing Rituals
-- ⚔️ Currently in the dungeon, searching for a way to defeat the twin beasts—one forged in the fires of .N.E.T, the other born of the ancient powers of W.I.N.F.O.R.M.
+- ⚔️ Currently in the dungeon...

 ---